-- Reserved.
-(Bits 31-9) are reserved. - Setup Record Configuration Change (SRCC).
-(Bit 8) indicates if the recorder configuration contained in the pervious Setup Record packet(s) of the current recording session (defined as .RECORD to .STOP) has changed. - 0 = Setup Record Configuration has Not Changed - 1 = Setup Record Configuration has Changed - IRIG-106 Chapter 10 Version (CH10VER).
-(1 Byte) indicates which IRIG-106 Chapter 10 release version the recorder requirements and following recorded data are applicable to and comply with.
+• Setup Record Configuration Change (SRCC). (bit 8) indicates if the recorder configuration contained in the previous Setup Record packet(s) of the current recording session (defined as .RECORD to .STOP) has changed.

+0 = Setup Record Configuration has Not Changed

+1 = Setup Record Configuration has Changed